 1. Dramatically Impress Buyers with Electroluminescent Packaging

-Probably one of the most vivid and unique ways to impress shoppers at point of sale is with electroluminescent packing.
+Probably one of the most vivid and unique ways to impress shoppers at the point of sale is with electroluminescent packing.
 Battery-powered sensors can tell when a product is picked up and instantly activates an intriguing light display on the box.
 Lasting for several seconds, the lighting effect stops and can be reactivated by picking the box up again.

 Electroluminescent packaging technology helps your product leap off the shelf ahead of the rest of your competitors.
 In a world where buyers enjoy sharing their experiences instantly through social media platforms, this packaging is sure to light up their devices as they click and share with friends and family.